NetCDF Zarr Sequential Recipe: CMIP6

 {'bnds': 2, 'lat': 180, 'lon': 288, 'time': 241}

-Step 3: Define a pre-processing function#
+Step 3: Define the File Pattern#

 A